Sun2yKid/Go/How to Write Go Code/readme.md

 An *import path* is a string used to import a package.
 A package's import path is its module path joined with its subdirectory within the module.

+> go list -m all

+The command go list -m all lists the current module and all its dependencies

+> go list -m -versions module

+list the available tagged versions of that module

 > go install example/user/hello  | go install . | go install